PeeperLab/CopywriteR/README.md

 ## Contact

-We have tried to make the ENCODER code readable and its use as easy as possible.
+We have tried to make the CopywriteR code readable and its use as easy as possible.
 If any questions arise regarding the package, or if you want to report any bugs, please do not hesitate and contact:

 - [Thomas Kuilman](mailto:t.kuilman@nki.nl)
 - [Oscar Krijgsman](mailto:o.krijgsman@nki.nl)